12 of the Best Occupational Therapy Specialty Certifications in 2023

 Certified Driving Rehabilitation Specialist (CDRS)

 Driving is often equated with independence.
-The Certified Driving Rehabilitation Specialist (CDRS) certification is designed for OTs who wish to specialize in driving assessments and rehabilitative programs.
+The Certified Driver Rehabilitation Specialist (CDRS) certification is designed for OTs who wish to specialize in driving assessments and rehabilitative programs.
 With this certification, you can evaluate a client’s cognitive, visual, and motor skills related to driving and provide them with the necessary training and adaptations to ensure they can drive safely.

 Lymphedema Certified Therapist (CLT)

 Lymphedema, or swelling due to the accumulation of lymph fluid, is a condition that can occur due to various medical conditions or treatments.
-As a Lymphedema Certified Therapist (CLT), you’ll be trained to provide specialized care, including lymphatic drainage techniques and compression therapy, to manage and reduce symptoms for those affected by this condition.
+As a Certified Lymphedema Therapist (CLT), you’ll be trained to provide specialized care, including lymphatic drainage techniques and compression therapy, to manage and reduce symptoms for those affected by this condition.
 Other institutions offer this certification outside the one linked here.

 Certified Ergonomic Assessment Specialist (CEAS)